Principality of the Pindus

-The Principality of the Pindus (Printsipat di la Pind; Πριγκιπάτο της Πίνδου; Principato del Pindo; Principatul de Pind) is a name given to describe a self-declared Aromanian political entity in the territory of Greece.
+The Principality of the Pindus (Printsipat di la Pind; Πριγκιπάτο της Πίνδου; Principato del Pindo; Principatul de Pind) is a name given to describe a self-declared autonomous Aromanian political entity in the territory of Greece during World War II.

 In 1941, the territory of Greece was occupied by Italy, Germany and Bulgaria during World War II.
-At that time, Alcibiades Diamandi, an Aromanian residing in Samarina who had earlier been the lead of the Samarina Republic, was active with an organization called in later literature with the name of the Roman Legion.
-As part of the activity of the organization in the areas of mainly Thessaly (and Epirus, and West Macedonia), it was mentioned as an intention of Diamandi to create a semi-independent entity by the name "Principality of the Pindus" or "Independent State of Pindos" or "Canton".
-The Roman Legion was never able to assert itself over the Aromanians whom it supposedly represented, nor over the local population until its de facto disbandment in 1943 due to the activity of the Greek Resistance and the Italian capitulation, leaving them without real support from the German command.
-In other sources, no name is assigned to the events of 1917 in the Pindus.
+At that time, Alcibiades Diamandi, an Aromanian residing in Samarina who had earlier been the lead of a previous attempt to create an Aromanian political entity, was active with an organization that later literature named the Roman Legion.

+As part of the activity of the organization in the areas of mainly Thessaly (and Epirus, and West Macedonia), it was mentioned as an intention of Diamandi to create a semi-independent entity by the name "Principality of the Pindus" or "Pindus Canton" with himself as the "Prince".
+The Roman Legion was never able to assert itself over the Aromanians whom it supposedly represented; it received small support from the local population.
+The existence of the self-declared principality was also opposed by both Fascist Italy and Nazi Germany, as well as by the Greek collaborationist government and by fascist-ruled Romania.

 Background

 Since Romania's formation in 1859, it tried to win influence over the Aromanian (and also the Megleno-Romanian) population of the Ottoman Empire.
 In the 1860s, it funded the activity of Apostolos Margaritis who founded Romanian schools in the Ottoman territories of Epirus and Macedonia since the Aromanian language has much in common with the Romanian language.
-Romania, with the support of Austria-Hungary, succeeded in the acceptance of the Aromanians as a separate millet with the decree (irade) of 22 May 1905 by Sultan Abdulhamid, so the Ullah Millet ("Vlach Millet", for the Aromanians) could have their own churches and schools.
+Romania, with the support of Austria-Hungary, succeeded in the acceptance of the Aromanians as a separate millet with the decree (irade) of 23 May 1905 by Sultan Abdulhamid, so the Ullah millet ("Vlach millet", for the Aromanians) could have their own churches and schools.
 This was a diplomatic success of Romania in European Turkey in the last part of the 19th century.

 Romania then funded the construction and operation of many schools in the wider region of Macedonia and Epirus.
 These schools have continued their operation even when some of the territories of the region of Macedonia and Thrace passed to Greek authority in 1912.
 Their financing by Romania continued in 1913 with the agreement of the then Prime Minister Eleftherios Venizelos.
 In such Romanian schools, there was a coordinated effort to promote the idea of Romanian identity among Aromanians.
 Graduates of these schools who wanted to continue their education usually went to educational institutions in Romania.

-In 1917, a short-lived polity, which has been described as the "Samarina Republic" posteriorly, was declared in 1917 during World War I, though it would be disestablished on the same year.
+In 1917, a short-lived polity, which has been described as the "Samarina Republic" posteriorly, was declared during World War I, though it would be disestablished on the same year.
+In some sources, this entity is also called "Principality of the Pindus".